Shelley Rossmoyne Foreshore Management Plan

 As a second year university student studying Urban and Regional Planning, and being local to the suburb of Shelley, I am impressed of how the city addressed some major issues in both Environmental and Social domains.
 I am excited to see an increased focus on Environmental preservation come to fruition.
 Two things I do have for comment.
 1. I think the placement of the proposed nature play area should be reconsidered to somewhere within the Shelley Beach park precinct as I think it could become segregated and under utilised in its current position.
 There are no BBQ's, or proposed social areas to coincide with its placement, so I think it would be quite isolated.
 2. In regard to strategic action 3.1b, I don't think biodegradable bags should just be considered.
 I think they should be implemented city wide in the short term timeframe to reduce the city's environmental footprint.
 Almost 90% of people surveyed said that an activity undertook along the foreshore was walking.
 A good proportion of those people walking also have dogs.
 Dogs poo.
 Something that seems so minuscule in the fight against plastic actually does a lot more damage than what it seems at the surface.

-bryngreenhalgh almost 5 years ago
+bryngreenhalgh over 5 years ago

 A great report and so well put together, I believe it covered pretty much everything, and should if implemented be for the good of all for many years to come.
 I know this report does not cover the Shelley beach park, but please please don’t ruin it all by allowing a cafe to be built in the middle of this tranquil setting so close to nature, whose car park alone would reduce the public’s recreational area immensely.

-Boeing767 almost 5 years ago
+Boeing767 over 5 years ago

 Very pleased to see the focus is on preserving, regenerating and celebrating the natural environment of this priceless ecosystem.
 There is no need whatsoever for any sort of cafe redevelopment.
 Improving the surroundings so that people can enjoy being close to nature and watching it flourish and thrive will, over time, result in an even more unique asset for the area.
 More and more similar areas around Perth are blindly going down the commercial route, chasing the almighty dollar, forgetting about what is really important.
 Let's not be a follower, but instead a leader.
 By preserving this space, as nature intended, we will put Rossmoyne and Shelley on the map and will hopefully show other areas what the benefits are in doing so.
 Watching the amazing array of wildlife in the area is a joy and children and families should not lose this to concrete and buildings.
 Instead, encourage them to walk their dogs as well as letting them run free, enjoy picnics and bbqs under the shade of the trees (we need to plant more), running, walking, cycling, playing ball, flying a kite, etc. I don't see people suffering from lack of food or drink when they are down there enjoying the area.
 At the very most, I think perhaps a food truck or two might be a fun addition at times.
 Let's focus on nature and stop trying to bulldoze the natural habitat of so many amazing and wonderful creatures.
 It's vital that we celebrate what we have.

-Fiona Robinson almost 5 years ago
+Fiona Robinson over 5 years ago

 Wow!
 This is the most impressive and comprehensive report I have seen of this type.
 I learnt a lot about the area through reading it and was amazed at the extent of the thinking and collaboration that had gone into it.
 A credit to all who were involved.

-traceymcgrath almost 5 years ago
+traceymcgrath over 5 years ago

 A very comprehensive report by Urbaqua with great input from Creepa.
 The whole team should be congratulated.